True

 The techniques and methods for using encaustic are many, and the use of Matisse MM36 High Tooth Gesso caters for them all and ensures that your artwork will remain stable for as long as possible.

 Encaustic painting is also frequently done on wooden surfaces and Matisse High Tooth Gesso dries quickly ensuring the wood does not absorb a substantial portion of the gesso.
-Traditional methods for making encaustic gessos wich include the use of rabbit skin glue size may require multiple applications to offset the absorbent nature of some timbers.
+Traditional methods for making encaustic gessos which include the use of rabbit skin glue size may require multiple applications to offset the absorbent nature of some timbers.
 Safety Data Sheet (SDS)

 Safety Data Sheet (SDS)